 Amalienborg Palace Museum

-If you’re seeking a more classical experience, take a tour of the 18th-century Amalienborg Palace, the Royal Family’s Copenhagen residence.
+If you’re seeking a more classical experience, one of the best things to do in Copenhagen is to take a tour of the 18th-century Amalienborg Palace, the Royal Family’s Copenhagen residence.

 While you won’t have behind-the-scenes access to the Queen’s private chambers, you can visit her grand reference library and marvel at the opulent Gala Hall, a space still used to host lavish events.